spctcl/svb_dynamic_nft/README.md

 truffle exec scripts/get-player.js --network rinkeby
 ```

-This will create a new player with random stats!
+This will create a new player with a random id and user-supplied stat values.
-Depending how often you deploy, you can pick which player by changing the [`dnd.getplayerOverView(1)`](contracts/player.sol) command in `get-player.js` to swap the `0` out with whatever `tokenId` of the player you like.
+Depending how often you deploy, you can pick which player by changing the [`svb.getplayerOverView(1)`](contracts/player.sol) command in `get-player.js` to swap the `0` out with whatever `tokenId` of the player you like.

 This will give you the overview of your NFT.
 You'll see `BN` since the call returns big numbers, you can cast them to ints to see what they are....
 Or you could go one step farther